luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 # Tiny8 CPU with SPI Program Load and Internal Execution

-## 1. Overview
+## Overview

 This project implements a compact 8-bit CPU in Verilog for Tiny Tapeout.

 The processor does not depend on a fixed hardcoded program.
-Instead, a short instruction sequence is loaded through SPI into internal program memory, and then the CPU executes that program autonomously.
+Instead, a short instruction sequence is loaded through SPI into internal program memory, and then executed autonomously by the CPU.

-The design is intentionally compact so it can fit within a Tiny Tapeout 1x1 tile while still supporting programmable behavior.
+The final implementation targets a compact architecture that fits a Tiny Tapeout 1x1 tile while still supporting programmable behavior.

 ---

-## 2. Main idea
+## Main idea

-The system operates in two phases:
+The system works in two phases:

-### Program loading phase
+### 1. Program loading phase
-When `RUN = 0`, the external controller sends instruction frames through SPI.
+When `RUN = 0`, an external controller sends instruction frames through SPI.
-Those instructions are stored in internal memory.
+Those frames are decoded by the on-chip SPI loader and stored into internal program memory.

-### Execution phase
+### 2. Execution phase
-When `RUN = 1`, the CPU starts executing from address `0` and runs autonomously.
+When `RUN = 1`, the CPU starts executing from address `0` and runs autonomously from the stored instruction memory.

-This gives the design programmability without needing a large internal ROM.
+This approach preserves programmability without requiring a permanently fixed program in silicon.

 ---

-## 3. RTL architecture
+## Architecture

-The project is organized into the following RTL blocks:
+The design is divided into the following RTL blocks:

 ### `alu8.v`
-8-bit ALU used for arithmetic and logic operations.
+8-bit ALU used by the CPU for arithmetic and logic operations.

 ### `tiny8_cpu.v`
-CPU core responsible for:
+CPU core that handles:
-- instruction fetch from internal program memory
+- instruction sequencing
-- instruction decode
+- decode
-- arithmetic and logic sequencing
 - branching
+- ALU control
-- output generation
+- output register updates
-- HALT state
+- HALT state management

 ### `tiny8_prgmem.v`
 Internal instruction memory.

-The final implementation uses **10 valid instruction slots**, with valid addresses:
+The final implementation uses **10 valid instruction slots**.

-- `0` to `9`

-Addresses outside this range are treated as invalid.

-### `tiny8_spi_loader.v`
-SPI loader that receives 24-bit frames and writes instructions into internal program memory.

-### `tt_um_tiny8_risclike.v`
-Tiny Tapeout top-level wrapper that connects:
-- SPI loader
-- instruction memory
-- CPU
-- Tiny Tapeout IO pins

----

-## 4. Program memory model

-The internal program memory stores **10 instruction words**.

-Each instruction word is **16 bits** wide.

-### Valid addresses
+Valid instruction addresses are:

 - `0`
 - `1`
 - `2`